 Concerts in the Park – Virtually every musical genre imaginable is featured at sometime and someplace during the summer months in Central Park.
 These include free performances by the New York Philharmonic and the Metropolitan Opera on the Great Lawn, Summerstage at Rumsey Playfield and the concert series at Naumburg Bandshell.
 What could be more romantic than relaxing on a blanket on the Great Lawn, listening to the New York Philharmonic and staring up into the sky.

 Dinner in the Park– Take a walk through the park and finish with a surprise dinner at the Boathouse Restaurant, but make sure to call ahead to check on reservations.

-And please use the comments buton at the top to share your favorite Romantic moments in Central Park
+And please use the comments feature to share your favorite Romantic moments in Central Park

 Just submit your name and email below and we’ll let you know as soon as Iconic Central Park© can be ordered – plus you’ll be entered to win a free copy of this amazing poster!